Weyl law for 1-cycles: -localized families

 \subsection{Definitions}

-Throughout this section, $(M,g)$ is a fixed $n$-dimensional triangulated Riemannian manifold with corners.
-We fix $G=\mathbb{Z}$ or $\mathbb{Z}_{p}$ for some prime number $p\in\mathbb{N}$ and we denote $\mathcal{Z}_{k}(M,\partial M)$ the space of flat $k$-chains with coefficients in $G$ (in the rest of the paper we take $G=\mathbb{Z}_{2}$, but the results of this section hold for more general $G$).
+Throughout this section, $(M,g)$ is a fixed $n$-dimensional smooth Riemannian manifold with boundary $\partial M=\Sigma$.
+We fix $\mathbb{G}=\mathbb{Z}$ or $\mathbb{Z}_{p}$ for some prime number $p$ and we denote $\mathcal{Z}_{k}(M,\partial M)$ the space of flat relative $k$-cycles (respectively relative chains, and absolute cycles and chains) with coefficients in $\mathbb{G}$ as introduced in the previous section (in the rest of the paper we take $\mathbb{G}=\mathbb{Z}_{2}$, but the results of this section hold for more general $\mathbb{G}$).
+In fact, all the arguments of this section also work by replacing the pair $(M,\partial M)$ by a pair $(P,P')$ where $P$ is an $n$-dimensional Riemannian polyhedron and $P'$ is a subpolyhedron of $P$.
+This will be used in Section \ref{Section Isoperimetric in manifolds} when proving the Parametric Isoperimetric Inequality for $0$-cycles.
 We will introduce the notion of $\delta$-localized family which was first defined in \cite{GL22}[Section~2].
-Given an arbitrary continuous family $F:X\to\mathcal{Z}_{k}(M,\partial M)$, there might be arbitrarily close points $x,y\in M$ such that $\mathcal{F}(F(x)-F(y))$ is very small (because of continuity) but $\support(F(x)-F(y))$ is very large; in fact that support could be almost dense in $M$ (and its mass might be very large too).
+Given an arbitrary continuous family $F:X\to\mathcal{Z}_{k}(M,\partial M)$, there might be arbitrarily close points $x,y\in X$ such that $\mathcal{F}(F(x)-F(y))$ is very small (because of continuity) but $\support(F(x)-F(y))$ is very large; in fact the support of $F(x)-F(y)$ could be almost dense in $M$ (and its mass might be very large too).
 The property of $\delta$-localization prevents from this to happen, as it requires that if $x$ and $y$ are close then the difference $F(x)-F(y)$ is supported in a collection of small balls.
 We make this more precise in the definitions below.

 \begin{definition} Let $\delta\leq\inj(M,g)$.
 A $\delta$-admissible family on $M$ is a finite collection of disjoint open sets $\{U_{i}\}_{i\in I}$ such that \begin{enumerate} \item If $U_{i}\cap\partial M=\emptyset$ then $U_{i}$ is a ball of radius $r_{i}$. \item If $U_{i}$ intersects $\partial M$ then there exists a ball $\beta_{i}$ in $\partial M$ with $\radius(\beta_{i})=r_{i}$ such that $U_{i}=\Exp(\beta_{i}\times[0,r_{i}])$ ($\Exp$ is defined in Definition \ref{Def Exp}). \item $\sum_{i\in I}r_{i}<\delta$. \end{enumerate} An $(N,\delta)$-admissible family is a $\delta$-admissible family such that $|I|\leq N$. \end{definition}